abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 4, 2018

+**Today's Progress**: Completed 3 Codewars challenges and made progress on FreeCodeCamp Local Weather App

+**Thoughts:** I got both the geolocation and the weather API to work!
+Hurrah!
+Now the local weather displays in the app.
+I am trying to configure a reverse geocode lookup through a Google API to also display the user's city.
+I still need to make things pretty, but good progress!

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/QagRxY?editors=1011">Local Weather</a>

 ### Day 2: January 3, 2018

 **Today's Progress**: Worked through 2 Codewars challenges